Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - Companies compete more about aggressive for smaller business
 - This puts pressure on sales prices
 - However some companies might be rushing to exit leaving those that stay to consolidate a stronger position buy buying up market share

+#### Profit/income gross net

+No company can survive in the long term without generating profit or income

+Profit = " B"